guanwei49/GLOW/README.md

 | `--checkpoint` | Path to the base LLM model             | `/home/weiguan/llmmodel/Qwen3-1.7B`                                            |
 | `--save_path`  | Path to save the merged model          | `/home/weiguan/FLORA/outputs/prefinetuning/base_model`                         |

-This script merges the LoRA adapter weights into the base model and saves a standalone model ready for downstream training or inference.
+This script merges the LoRA adapter weights into the base model and saves a standalone model (graph-oriented LLM) ready for downstream training or inference.